Five interconnected pillars representing the B2B sales data quality framework: accuracy, completeness, consistency, timeliness, and uniqueness

-5 Ways to Improve Data Quality in B2B Sales
+5 Proven Ways to Improve B2B Sales Data Quality

 A recent push toward digital marketing has imposed a growing urge for data-backed solutions in B2B sales.
 Since the beginning of the COVID-19 pandemic, 84% of business leaders have noticed a greater demand for data insights throughout different departments of their organizations.
 Nearly half of them (49%) assert that data analytics is the key factor behind better decision-making capabilities.